 An IRA participant is allowed only one rollover from one IRA to another (or the same IRA) across all IRAs (Traditional, Rollover, Roth, SEP, SARSEP and SIMPLE) in aggregate that a taxpayer owns in any 12-month or 365-day period.
 As an alternative, a participant can make an unlimited number of trustee-to-trustee transfers where the proceeds are delivered directly to the receiving financial institution, successor custodian or trustee.
 You must contact the receiving institution to initiate a trustee-to-trustee transfer.
-For more information please visit the IRS's web site www.irs.gov using the search term "IRA One-Rollover-Per-Year Rule".
+For more information please see IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs) - "Application of one-rollover-per-year limitation."